 Irene is and has been active in 12-step recovery for over 30 years and is one of the founding members of a Buddhist 12-step recovery group at the Dharma Bums Temple in San Diego.
 In addition, she goes into Richard J. Donovan Correctional Facility twice monthly with the Prison Meditation Project and teaches Qigong to the inmates.
 She has two daughters, four grandchildren and two beloved dogs — her spiritual advisors.

 Hal is a software engineer and small business owner by profession.
 He has been involved in the San Diego community through support to The Child’s Primary School, the San Diego Archaeological Center and more recently, Insight San Diego.
 He first practiced meditation as a child to reduce anxiety associated with asthma attacks.
 Over the recent six years, he has become increasingly interested in mindfulness through Mindfulness Self Compassion classes, reading and meditation.
-He is grateful for feeling more alive and more deeply connected with family, friends and the world stemming from his practice.
+He is grateful for the many teachers he has encountered and feeling more alive and deeply connected with family, friends and the world stemming from his practice.